null

 Keep Your Medical Alert Bracelet With You

 The bathroom is the most common place for falls.
-Having a medical alert button specifically for the bathroom is an excellent investment.
+Having a waterproof medical alert button specifically for the bathroom is an excellent investment.
 Be sure to keep the unit charged!
 An extra level of safety can be had with a fall alert system necklace pendant - also known as automatic fall detection.
 With our AutoFALL automatic fall detection system the button will initiate the call to our emergency response center when the sensors detect a fall.
 This type of alert system for seniors can be a real lifesaver!

 Add Safety Bars